Time Zones in Libya

 does Libya use daylight saving time?

-what is the time difference between Libya and UTC
+what is the time difference between Libya and UTC?

-what currency does Libya use
+what currency does Libya use?

-what is the dialing code for Libya
+what is the dialing code for Libya?

-what time zone abbreviation is used in Libya?
+what languages are used in Libya?